-The fair value for our auction-rate securities was determined using an income approach based on an internally developed discounted cash flow model.
+The fair value for our ARS was determined using an income approach based on an internally developed discounted cash flow model.
 The discounted cash flow model utilizes two significant unobservable inputs: discount rate and workout period.
 Significant increases in any of these inputs in isolation would result in a significantly lower fair value.
-On an on-going basis, management verifies the fair value by reviewing the appropriateness of the discounted cash flow model and its significant inputs.
+On an ongoing basis, management verifies the fair value by reviewing the appropriateness of the discounted cash flow model and its significant inputs.